Paul Rigdon

-Paul David Rigdon (born November 2, 1975) is a former American professional baseball player who was a pitcher for two Major League Baseball seasons.
+Paul David Rigdon (born November 2, 1975) is an American former professional baseball player who was a pitcher for two Major League Baseball seasons.
 Rigdon played for the Cleveland Indians and Milwaukee Brewers from 2000 to 2001.

 Rigdon was born in Jacksonville, Florida.
 He attended Trinity Christian Academy in Jacksonville, and the University of Florida in Gainesville, where he played for the Florida Gators baseball team in 1996.